sravani444/Cash-Withdrawal/README.md

 </details>

 ### Quick Tips
- - The string method slice() extracts a section of a string and returns it as a new string, without modifying the original string
+ - The string method slice() extracts a section of a string and returns it as a new string, without modifying the original string,
    - 1.const text = "The quick brown fox";
    - 2.console.log(text.slice(0, 3)); // The
    - 3.console.log(text.slice(2, 3)); // e
- - You can use the cursor CSS property to specify the mouse cursor to be displayed when pointing over an element
+ - You can use the cursor CSS property to specify the mouse cursor to be displayed when pointing over an element,
    -  cursor: pointer;
- - You can use the below outline CSS property for buttons and input elements to remove the highlighting when the elements are clicked
+ - You can use the below outline CSS property for buttons and input elements to remove the highlighting when the elements are clicked,
-   -  outline: none
+   -  outline: none;
 ### Resources

 <details>